10 Signs You’re Dating an Avoidant Partner (and What to Do)

 When things get tense, they go quiet.
 The conversation gets tabled indefinitely.
 They might physically leave the room, change the subject, or redirect toward something practical.
 They don’t do this to win — they do it because emotional flooding triggers an almost reflexive need to create distance.

-The problem is that unresolved conflict piles up, and eventually the distance becomes structural rather than temporary.
+The problem is that unresolved conflict accumulates.
+Over time, the distance becomes structural rather than temporary — and you stop bringing things up because you’ve learned it won’t go anywhere.

 5. They’re more comfortable showing love through actions than words